 Those of you that are familiar with my blog know I’m trying to go vegan, so lately I’ve been doing a lot of experiments with my new love Vegan Butter (don’t be fooled, even if it’s vegan it still has 100 calories per Tbsp).

-Just like a regular butter cookie the dry ingredients are crumbed with the butter.
+Just like a regular butter cookie, the dry ingredients are crumbed with the butter.
 I usually use the food processor but this time I decided to do it by hand to have more control.
-The powdered green tea added to the dry ingredients give the cookie a little zing, an Asian touch.
-For a binder I used applesauce added a little at a time; use an egg yolk for a non-vegan version, if you prefer.
+The powdered green tea added to the dry ingredients gives the cookie a little zing, an Asian touch.
+For a binder I used applesauce added a little at a time; use egg yolk for a non-vegan version, if you prefer.

 Sending you lots of love,

 Thank you so much Roxana for the wonderful cookie recipe!
 The Japanese love sweets with green tea and I’m a big fan of anything green tea.
 I’m happy to have this cookie recipe in my lifetime recipe collection, Just One Cookbook.
 I hope everyone enjoys this recipe and please say hello to Roxana at her lovely website, A little bit of everything (now a trEATs affair).
 See you THIS FRIDAY for the Restaurant Review!

 - In a bowl, put self raising flour, sugar, vegan butter, and matcha (powdered green tea).